farkon00/dot-files/README.md

 # Dot files
-This is my dot files, mostly used for setting up new systems.
+These are my dot files, they are mostly used for setting up new systems.

 ## Layouts folder
 Files from there go into `/usr/share/X11/xkb/symbols/`.